-The active and sterile neutrinos can come with Majorana mass terms and can trigger lepton number violating (LNV) processes.
-In the context of LNV processes $0\nu \beta \beta$ decay comes as a leading phenomenon that can predict the absolute mass scale of neutrinos (particularly electron neutrino $\nu_e$) through its effective neutrino mass $\lvert m_{ee} \lvert$.
-However, the direct detection of $0\nu\beta\beta$ decay has not yet happened.
-Only experimental bounds on the half-life of $0\nu\beta\beta$ decays (and hence $\lvert m_{ee}\rvert$) are obtained for various isotopes from different collaborations.
-The most recent bound on $\lvert m_{ee}\lvert$ obtained from KamLAND-Zen \cite{KamLAND-Zen:2022tow} and GERDA \cite{GERDA:2020xhi} are $(0.036-0.156)$ eV and $(0.079-0.18)$ eV respectively.
-Also, the future ton-scale experiments, CUPID \cite{CUPID:2019imh,Armengaud:2019loe}, LEGEND \cite{LEGEND:2017cdu}, and nEXO \cite{nEXO:2017nam,nEXO:2018ylp} aim for sensitivity of $\lvert m_{ee} \rvert$ as low as $0.01$ eV.
-Taking these experimental bounds on $\lvert m_{ee} \rvert$ we study the combined contributions of active and sterile neutrinos to the $0\nu\beta\beta$ decay process.
-As a consequence of exact seesaw relation, $\lvert m_{ee}\lvert$ is a function of lightest mass of the active neutrinos and the mixing angle and phases of the $\mathcal{U}$ matrix.
-The numerical values for $\lvert m_{ee}\lvert$ are obtained by varying the mixing angles and phases, keeping in mind the constraints from neutrino oscillation data, non-unitarity and branching ratio (BR) of cLFV processes.
+The active and sterile neutrinos can occur with Majorana mass terms and can trigger lepton number - violating (LNV) processes.
+In the context of LNV processes, $0\nu \beta \beta$ decay occurs as a leading phenomenon that can predict the absolute mass scale of neutrinos (particularly electron neutrino $\nu_e$) through its effective neutrino mass $\lvert m_{ee} \lvert$.
+However, the direct detection of $0\nu\beta\beta$ decay has not yet been achieved.
+Only experimental bounds on the half-life of $0\nu\beta\beta$ decays (and hence $\lvert m_{ee}\rvert$) has been obtained for various isotopes from different collaborations.
+The most recent bounds on $\lvert m_{ee}\lvert$ obtained from KamLAND-Zen \cite{KamLAND-Zen:2022tow} and GERDA \cite{GERDA:2020xhi} are ($0.036-0.156$ eV) and ($0.079-0.18$ eV), respectively.
+Also, the future ton-scale experiments CUPID \cite{CUPID:2019imh,Armengaud:2019loe}, LEGEND \cite{LEGEND:2017cdu}, and nEXO \cite{nEXO:2017nam,nEXO:2018ylp} aim for sensitivity of $\lvert m_{ee} \rvert$ as low as $0.01$ eV.
+Taking these experimental bounds on $\lvert m_{ee} \rvert$, we study the combined contributions of active and sterile neutrinos to the $0\nu\beta\beta$ decay process.
+As a consequence of an exact seesaw relation, $\lvert m_{ee}\lvert$ is a function of the lightest mass of the active neutrinos and the mixing angle and phases of the $\mathcal{U}$ matrix.
+The numerical values for $\lvert m_{ee}\lvert$ are obtained by varying the mixing angles and phases, keeping in mind the constraints from neutrino oscillation data, non-unitarity, and the branching ratio (BR) of cLFV processes.